 What happens when all Bitcoins are mined?
 Unlike normal currencies, Bitcoin, and some other cryptocurrencies, have a limit capacity meaning there will come a time when all Bitcoins will be mined and the reserves will be tapped out.
-This article will explain the current Bitcoin mining rate, the importance of the Bitcoin transaction fee, and what will happen to Bitcoin.
+This article will explain the current Bitcoin miner rate, the importance of the Bitcoin transaction fee, and what will happen to Bitcoin.

 Q: Who created Bitcoin?

 A: Bitcoin was created on November 31, 2008 by Satoshi Nakamoto.
 Satoshi is a pseudonym and who this person, or group, is remains unknown to this day.
 The creation of Bitcoin also fathered a new technology, the blockchain, whose applications and usage keep expanding outside of cryptocurrencies and will change the way many industries work.

 While Bitcoin was created by Satoshi, it is the community, or nodes, that keep it alive and functioning and may thus determine where this promising breakthrough will lead us and how it will be changed.

 Q: How many Bitcoins are mined per day?

 A: Bitcoin blocks are designed so that they can be mined every 10 minutes, on average, for a total of 144 blocks per day.
 As of now, 12.5 Bitcoins are created, and given as a reward, for each new block meaning there are 1800 new Bitcoins every day.
 This number is determined by the blockchain and is halved every 4 years.
 Initially, 50 Bitcoins were created per block but in 2012 the first halving reduced that number to 25, the second halving in 2016 further reduced it to today’s 12.5, and the next halving in 2020 will bring it down to 6.25.

 Q: What’s the number of Bitcoins in circulation?